2020 Labor Day Holiday Weekend Around RenoLabor Day Things To Do in Reno, Sparks, and Lake Tahoe

 The Truckee River at Wingfield Park in Reno and Rock Park in Sparks are popular places for a fun Labor Day of water play.
 To find out about public swimming pools (most closing after Labor Day weekend), follow the links from my "Public Swimming Pools and Water Play Places in Reno and Sparks" article.

 Sand Harbor at Lake Tahoe, an extremely popular beach park, will be even more so on Labor Day weekend.
-If you want a parking place and spot on the sand, get there early.
-Otherwise, you must ride the East Shore Express buses from Incline Village.
+If you want a parking place and spot on the sand, get there real early.
+Otherwise, you will need to find another Lake Tahoe beach.

 Visit a Museum